 By far my favorite little hideaway in Minca.
 I think I was just lucky because when I arrived there was hardly anyone around.

-You’ll pay a small entry fee of $5,000 and it is totally worth it.
-You’ll encounter a beautiful waterfall, hammocks, and a water pool to bathe in.
+You’ll pay a small entry fee of $5,000 and it’s totally worth it.
+Here there’s a beautiful waterfall, hammocks, and a water pool to bathe in.